TypeStrong/ts-loader/README.md

 TypeScript compiler.
 Can be used to force segregation between different parts of your code.

-#### entryFileCannotBeJs *(boolean) (default=false)*
+#### entryFileCannotBeJs *(boolean) (default=false) DEPRECATED*

 If the `allowJs` compiler option is `true` then it's possible for your entry files to be JS.
-Since people have reported occasional problems with this the `entryFileCannotBeJs` setting exists to disable this functionality (if set then your entry file cannot be JS).
-Please note that this is rather unusual and will generally not be necessary when using `allowJs`.
-This option may be removed in a future version of ts-loader if it appears to be unused (likely).
+There is a [known issue using ts-loader with TypeScript 2.3 and below](https://github.com/TypeStrong/ts-loader/issues/655).
+This option exists to work around that issue if you are using ts-loader with TypeScript 2.3 or below.

+This option will be removed in a future version of ts-loader.

 #### appendTsSuffixTo *(RegExp[]) (default=[])*
 #### appendTsxSuffixTo *(RegExp[]) (default=[])*